 It was just one generation ago that Moms were encouraged to institutionalize their disabled children.
 I cannot remember seeing any disabled children in my primary school, which would have been 1975-1979.
 I remember the “special classroom” in middle school, but I do not remember any in junior high or high school.
 Presumably, kids with disabilities were still being bussed to segregated classrooms.
 Sometimes I think about the kids who were undiagnosed and forced to suffer in a regular classroom, and how we made fun of them.
 I sometimes lose sleep over that.

 But the point is, when you know better, you do better.
 Now we know better.
 Our kids are kids, just like any other kid.
-They love cartoons and ice cream and superheros and birthday presents…and they deserve an education just like those other kids.
-They just have different needs.
+They love cartoons and ice cream and superheros and birthday presents and they deserve an education just like those other kids.

 I hope that this post has been more interesting than what you found in high school history class.
 I tried to keep it short.
 Please get involved in disability rights advocacy so that we can change what the next generation will experience.
-For those of you who are thinking that I left out PARC and other important milestones…no worries–that is in tomorrow’s post.
-Tune in tomorrow morning for a synopsis of Pennsylvania’s part in the Disability Rights Movement.
+For those of you who are thinking that I left out PARC and other important milestones, no worries.
+I have a synopsis of Pennsylvania’s part in the Disability Rights Movement.